rocmarchive/realcaffe2/README.md

 Caffe2 is a lightweight, modular, and scalable deep learning framework.
 Building on the original [Caffe](http://caffe.berkeleyvision.org), Caffe2 is designed with expression, speed, and modularity in mind.

-## ROCm_Caffe2
+# Rocaffe2
-ROCm_Caffe2 is the official caffe2 port on AMD platform.
-The is made posible through HIP and ROCm software stack.
+Rocaffe2 is the official Caffe2 port on AMD platform.
+The is made possible through HIP and ROCm software stack.
 AMD also provides native libraries for machine intelligent and deep learning workload.

-ROCm_Caffe2 has been validated on Ubuntu 16.04 LTS and AMD Vega 56/64/MI25; with ROCm 1.7.1 amd MIOPEN 1.3 as of now.
+Rocaffe2 has been validated on Ubuntu 16.04 LTS and AMD Vega 56/64/MI25; with ROCm 1.7.1 amd MIOPEN 1.3 as of now.

 ### Prerequisites
 * A ROCm enable platform.
 More info [here](https://rocm.github.io/install.html).